What is canSAR?

 How frequently is the 3D structural data updated in canSAR?

-annotations and integrate this data with the respective chemical
+provide additional annotations and integrate this data with the respective chemical and biological

 Do I need to know the official gene name to search for a target?